NathPacc/lem-in/README.md

 queen-hello_world         #Link beetween rooms queen and hello_world
 ```

+**Compilation:**

+To use this program, it is necessary to compile it.
+For that, type "go build -o lem-in ./cmd/lem-in" and "go build -o visualizer ./cmd/visualizer" if you wish to use the visualizer option.

+**Command:**

-Once the file is correctly placed, type "./lem-in yourfile.txt in your terminal.
+Once the file is correctly placed, type "./lem-in yourfile.txt" in your terminal.
+If you wish to use the visualizer, type "./lem-in yourfile.txt | ./visualizer".

 ### Results